 “An urgent need has come to the notice of Miss Carr’s Home committee- the provision of accommodation for the children of one-parent families in circumstances where they will be cared for by their own mother, rather than being of necessity parted from her by means of adoption or being placed in care.
 Until a mother has had an opportunity of caring for her own child, she should not be expected to take a decision on a long-term basis”.

 With assistance from the Eastern Health Board Miss Carr’s “mother and baby” home was set up.
 This was in addition to its children’s home, which continued to provide shelter for vulnerable children.
 The needs of these single mothers were met in the form of eight flatlets and a nursery under the care of Miss Leonie Eccles.

-In the late nineties, through the media we learned that all was not what it should have been in children’s homes across Ireland in previous decades.
+In the late nineties, through the radio and press, we learned that not all was what it should have been in children’s homes across Ireland in previous decades.
 This forced us to take a long hard look at our own service and listen to what former children had to say about their experience growing up in care.
 The Home set about training its staff and put in place policies and procedures that ensured children’s rights to be cared for in a loving home free from all forms of abuse was enshrined in our ethos.

-Children coming into the home in the early 2000’s brought with them complex problems that manifested themselves in difficult challenging behaviour.
-At times this led to a breakdown in the young person’s placement in Miss Carr’s.
+Children coming into the home in the early 2000’s brought with them complex problems that we were no longer able to support them with.
+At times, this led to a breakdown in the young person’s placement in Miss Carr’s.
 Difficulties in accessing resources and the necessary therapeutic input into the lives of these children led to a decision to close the children’s home in 2007.

-The main focus of our work today is working with the family.
+The focus of our work today is early intervention work with families.